 Switch: Cherry MX RGB Blue, Brown, Red, Black, Silent Red, Speed Silver | Size: Full size | Backlights: RGB | Passthroughs: No | Media Controls: No | Wristrest: No

 Asus' ROG Strix Scope is a keyboard made for function over form.
-While it's festooned with the typical array of RGB lighting, the solid aluminium top place sports an understated, industrial design that's welcome in an era where flash and spectacle too often take precedence.
-The Scope is a solid, durable, reliable keyboard that works exactly as advertised without the bloat of unnecessary gimmicks or unwelcome bloat.
+While it's festooned with the typical array of RGB lighting, the solid aluminium top plate sports an understated, industrial design that's welcome in an era where flash and spectacle too often take precedence.
+The Scope is a solid, durable, reliable keyboard that works exactly as advertised without the bloat of unnecessary gimmicks.
 And with a wide range of Cherry's RGB switches, replacing their less even 3mm LED solution for RGB, you can find the Scope in practically any flavor you'd like.

 Switch: Cherry MX Red | Size: Full size | Backlights: Full RGB | Passthroughs: USB | Media Controls: Dedicated | Wristrest: Yes

 Cooler Master may not be the first name that springs to mind when you think of gaming keyboards, but the MK850 may very well change your mind.
 The headline feature of their latest peripheral offering is the aimpad technology built into a subset of the deck's keys, which transform them with the push of a button into analog inputs not unlike the analog stick on a gamepad.
 This means that you can push a key part of the way down and it'll register the input differently than pushing it all the way to the floor, the way you can tilt an analog stick slightly forward to walk in a 3rd person shooter or tilt it all the way to run.
 It's a useful feature, particularly in stealth or racing games, where analog input is an important factor and a traditional mouse and keyboard setup hasn't sufficed.